 When I was pregnant I bought three nursing bras.
 Just three.
 I don’t really know what I was thinking because now 4 months later I have at least a dozen and I still feel like I sometimes don’t have enough.
 The tricky thing about nursing bras is battling leakage.
 I personally have an oversupply of milk, which is a blessing and also a challenge at times.
 This oversupply means that I leak ALL OF THE TIME.
 Despite using nursing pads I still manage to leak through at least 1 bra every other day, if not every day.
 This is usually the result of me forgetting to put my nursing pad back in after I finish nursing my daughter or because the nursing pad got all squished down under my gigantic ta-tas.

 Whatever the case I dirty a lot of bras.
 I find that its much easier having lots of nursing bras around then trying to remember to do laundry every other day, especially with baby brain.
 I also have found that I use different types of nursing bras at different times.
-I have the super cozy sleeping bras (my only downside to these is that my boobs sometimes flop out when I roll over at night), light support nursing bras and then the nursing bras with underwire.
+I have the super cozy sleeping bras (my only downside to these is that my boobs sometimes flop out when I roll over at night), light support nursing bras or these, and then the nursing bras with underwire.
 I wish I could always wear nursing bras with underwire because like I said I have HUGE, gigantic breastfeeding boobs.
-But I have read that wearing underwire bras all the time could limit milk production so I just don’t.
-I’ll deal with having saggy boobs on the reg while breastfeeding my daughter, at least for the time being.
+But I have read that wearing underwire bras all the time could limit milk production so I just didn’t in the beginning.
+I dealt with having saggy boobs on the reg while breastfeeding my daughter until my milk was established.
+Once I wanted more support I bought these underwire nursing bras.

 Breastfeeding Must-Have #2: Nursing Pads